iamgio/chorus/README.md

 By donating, you'll be added to 'Donators List' inside the program.

 ### License
 Chorus and its source code are under Apache License 2.0.
-For further informations, check [LICENSE](https://github.com/iAmGio/chorus/blob/master/LICENSE).
+For further information, check [LICENSE](https://github.com/iAmGio/chorus/blob/master/LICENSE).